DogFishProductions/HydraTest/README.md

 $ autoexpect -f create-<service-name>-service.exp yo fwsp-hydra
 ```

 Substitute `<service-name>` with the name of your service to be created.
 Follow the interactive prompts from the Yeoman generator.
-When complete, run:
+When complete, run your script using:

 ```
-$ chmod +x create-<service-name>-service.exp
+$ expect create-<service-name>-service.exp
 ```

-Your `expect` file is now executable and can be run by simply calling it.

 ## References
  - [Hydra docs][hydra]